thecats1105/ssx/README.md

 ### - 🪟 **Interoperability with other PowerShell scripts**
 <br/>

-**SS** can provide the output as a PSObject format so other PowerShell utilities could use the data for other tasks.
+**SSx** can provide the output as a PSObject format so other PowerShell utilities could use the data for other tasks.

 <br/>

 ### - 🌐 **Homepage information**
 <br/>

-**SS** has an option that displays the homepage of each manifest.
+**SSx** has an option that displays the homepage of each manifest.
 That makes easier to reasearch the source of the app, find details about it, etc.

 <br/>

 ### - 🌐 **Backward compatible with Windows PowerShell 5.1**
 <br/>

-**SS** Is compatible with the powerfull and fast Powershell Core from MS Store, or with the default Windows Powrshell included with Windows 10/11.
+**SSx** Is compatible with the powerfull and fast Powershell Core from MS Store, or with the default Windows Powrshell included with Windows 10/11.

 <br/>